Part 2

 - the data holder’s information and communication technology systems:

-- in the case of section 14, if the customer owes a debt to the data holder in relation to charges imposed in connection with the request; or
+- in the case of section 14, if the customer owes a debt to the data holder in relation to charges imposed for responding to the request; or

-- in the case of section 15, if the accredited requestor owes a debt to the data holder in relation to charges imposed in connection with the request or any other regulated data services; or
+- in the case of section 15, if the accredited requestor owes a debt to the data holder in relation to charges imposed for responding to the request or providing any other regulated data services; or

 - in the circumstances prescribed in the regulations or standards.